CONNECT-platform/coding-blog/docs/md/index.md

 ensuring you get the articles you would enjoy.
 To compensate, they either put the content behind paywalls or shift the costs to the authors.
 They also curate with only the content available on their platform.

-Truth be told: there is tonnes of content out there.
-The problem is finding interesting and truly insightful pieces based on your personal needs.
+However, there is a tonne of content out there.
+The problem is finding truly insightful pieces based on your personal needs is time-consuming.
 > > :Big
 > >
 > > _Today, it feels like most articles are trying to sell you something.
 They are,